makepath/rtxpy/README.md

-# RTX
+# RTXpy

-Ray tracing using CUDA accessible from Python
+Ray tracing using CUDA accessible from Python.

 Requires CMake 3.10 or higher, either system CMake or can